lolzio5/Team05-RISCV-Final/doc/Meric/Meric Personal Statement.md

+# Team05 RISCV CPU

-# Meric Personal Statement
+# Meric Personal Statement of Contributions

-# I was assigned the task of creating verification tool for our CPU. (testbench)
+I was assigned the task of creating verification tool for our CPU. (testbench)

 To get a solid grasp of how a single cycle CPU works, I created my own single cycle CPU modules separately while I wait for the modules to be completed and ready for testing.